 Racing is probably the most curious thing about running.
 From absurd event ideas (like intentionally getting irreverently messy, be it by mud or glitter or phosphors) to barely-sane race-day rituals, runners jump through all manner of hoops in the name of racing.
+Getting more from your races can be achieved by cultivating many facets.
+Read on.

 Deciding whether to and when to race is one such curiosity that has piqued our attention lately, and during the natural course of contemplating this topic, we’ve come to realize that there are quite a few great ways to approach the world of racing.
 And more than a few bad ways, too.